 Our subsidiary incorporated in Hong Kong is subject to Hong Kong profit tax at a rate of 8.25% for profit of up to HK\$2.0 million and 16.5% for the remainder.
-No Hong Kong profit tax has been levied as we did not have an assessable profit that was earned in or derived from the Hong Kong subsidiary during the periods presented.
-Hong Kong does not impose a withholding tax on dividends.
+Our subsidiaries in Singapore and United States are subject to income tax rates of 17.0% and 21.0%, respectively.
+No Hong Kong, Singapore and United States profit or income tax has been levied as we did not have an assessable profit that was earned in or derived from the Hong Kong, Singapore and United States subsidiaries during the periods presented.
+Dividends income received from PRC subsidiaries are not subject to Hong Kong, Singapore and United States profits or income tax.